-The Indian startup ecosystem has exploded in popularity in recent years, owing to large funding, consolidation efforts, developing technology, and a rising local market.
-From over 3,000 startups in 2014 to a projected total of more than 11,000 by 2020, the data show that this is not a modern phenomenon.
+In recent years, the Indian startup ecosystem has exploded in popularity due to large funding, consolidation efforts, developing technology, and a rising local market.
+From over 3,000 startups in 2014 to a projected more than 11,000 by 2020, the data show that this is not a modern phenomenon.
 Here we have Aprameya Radhakrishna, a successful entrepreneur who has seen it all.
 He is right from working for someone else to developing three startups and being his boss – unfolding Aprameya Radhakrishna’s story.

 Radhakrishna graduated from the National Institute of Technology (NIT) in Karnataka with a Bachelors’s degree in Engineering in Electronics and Communication.
 He holds an MBA degree from the Indian Institute of Management(IIM), Ahmedabad, in General Management.
 Co-Founder and Chief Executive Officer of Koo App, Radhakrishna is also an Angel Investor.
 Before this, he was the Head of Business Development at TaxiForSure.com, where he was the Founder and Director.

 A business idea brewed over a drunk session at a bar, ‘TaxiForSure’ had a four-year run from 2011 to 2015, providing around five million taxi rides.
 It started with an investment of Rs 8 lakhs and grew to a size where it had a turnover of Rs 1,200 crores.
 A project that began with only 5 to 10 cabs in one city grew into an empire with 40,000 cabs in over 40 cities across India.
 TaxiForSure has serviced approximately 4 million delighted customers.